Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/redshift-external-oauth.md

 ## Configure the Trusted Token Issuer in IAM IdC

 A *trusted token issuer* generates an access token that is used to identify a user, and then authenticates that user.
-This essentially lets services outside of the AWS ecosystem, such as the dbt platform, connect to IAM IdC (and Redshift) with access tokens they have generated or retrieved from an external IdP (Entra ID).
+This essentially lets services outside of the AWS ecosystem, such as the dbt platform, connect to IAM IdC (and Redshift) with access tokens they have generated or retrieved from an external IdP (Entra ID or Okta).

 The following steps are outlined per [this blog post](https://aws.amazon.com/blogs/big-data/integrate-tableau-and-microsoft-entra-id-with-amazon-redshift-using-aws-iam-identity-center/):

-1. Open the AWS Management Console and navigate to [IAM Identity Center](https://console.aws.amazon.com/singlesignon), and then to the **Settings**
+1. Open the AWS Management Console and navigate to [IAM Identity Center](https://console.aws.amazon.com/singlesignon), and then to the **Settings**.
 2. Select the **Authentication** tab and under **Trusted token issuers**, choose **Create trusted token issuer**.
 3. On the **Set up an external IdP to issue trusted tokens** page, under **Trusted token issuer details**, do the following:
     1. For **Issuer URL**, enter the OIDC discovery URL of the external IdP that will issue tokens for trusted identity propagation.
 The URL would be: `https://sts.windows.net/<tenantid>/`.
 To find your Microsoft Entra tenant ID, see [Collect Microsoft Entra ID information](https://aws.amazon.com/blogs/big-data/integrate-tableau-and-microsoft-entra-id-with-amazon-redshift-using-aws-iam-identity-center/#Collect-Microsoft-Entra-ID-information). **DO NOT FORGET THE FORWARD SLASH AT THE END OF THE URL**.